 Lent is a time to grow closer to Christ through prayer, fasting, and Almsgiving.
 To help guide you, Father Scalia has created the “Pastor’s Lenten Appeal”.
 He has given suggestions on how to know, love, and serve Christ more deeply this Lent.
 Print this guide for your use.

-Below the Pastor’s Lenten Appeal for 2025 will be posted soon.
+Below the Pastor’s Lenten Appeal for 2026.
 Please note, the links in the picture will not be clickable.
-You will need to download the PDF file that will also be posted soon.
+Click here to download the PDF file that will allow you to access the links in the picture below.

 Monday, Tuesday, and Wednesday of Holy Week will have our normal 6:30am, 8:15am, and noon Masses.